eloquently/eloquently.github.io/_posts/2016-05-30-interview-prep-01-counting-and-primes.md

 #### `isPrime()`

 Create a new file `src/primes.js`, and write a function `isPrime()` that determines if the number passed to it as a parameter is prime. `isPrime()` should return true or false.

-Your solution should use some type of loop.
-Don't worry about making your algorithm efficient at this point -- it just needs to work.
+We can figure out if a number `n` is prime by checking if `n` divided by each number between 2 and `n-1` has no remainder.
+Write a loop that goes from 2 to `n-1` and returns false if `n` modulus the number is 0.
+If the loop completes, then we know that no numbers other than 1 and `n` give an integer result.
+Therefore, `n` must be prime.

 When running your tests, note how long it takes to run the test for very large numbers (such as 2608038161).
 We'll try to make this algorithm more efficient in the next steps.